 The information below will provide you with information on how to best secure your computer from being compromised by unauthorized intrusions and viruses.
 Please note that despite one's efforts, there is no product that will stop a determined hacker.

-Microsoft Windows XP and later have an auto-update feature.
-This auto-update feature periodically connects to the Microsoft website to see if they are any updates to your Windows Operating System or Internet Explorer.
+Microsoft Windows has an auto-update feature.
+This auto-update feature periodically connects to the Microsoft website to see if they are any updates to your Windows Operating System, Internet Explorer or Microsoft Office (if installed).
 If any updates are available, the auto-update feature will let you know.
 It will then give you an option to install, install later, or deny the new updates.
 To manually check for updates:

 Microsoft releases updates for their Microsoft Office software.
 These updates provide feature enhancements, bug fixes, and security fixes.
 Microsoft Office updates are included with Windows Updates.

 If you use a departmental email server, please check with your IT support person to see if anti-virus protection is provided.
 If anti-virus protection is not available, you can still protect your department issued email account by forwarding email through your Google@UH email account first.
 In addition to setting up email forwarding you should advertise your @hawaii.edu account so that email messages will be routed through the Google@UH email server and scanned by the anti-virus and SPAM scanner before it reaches your department-issued email address.

 Active UH faculty, staff, and students are eligible to install anti-virus software provided by ITS.
 NOTE: UH faculty, staff, and students must remove the software from any personal computers once they are no longer affiliated with the University.
 You may download it here.